RossBencina/RealTimeFileStreaming/README.md

 How to build and run the example
 --------------------------------

-*Right now there is only a project file for Windows MSVC10, sorry.
-OS X coming soon.
-Help with Linux welcome.*
+*At the moment there are project files for Windows MSVC10 and OS X (Xcode 4.6 or later).
+Help with Linux would be welcome.*

 1. Check out the sources and the dependencies: